 - When using a shorter control bar

-- Tune the kite to fly faster
+- To fly faster

 - In light wind

 - If you prefer to use longer lines (40 m)

 Trimming 4 line Inflatables

 Most traditional 4-line inflatable kites have multiple connection points (usually 2) for the front- and back lines.

 - Use the “front-most” front attachment for more depowering capability.